 On June 4, at a reception in his honor, Howard Garrison, PhD, (pictured on the left) was presented with the FASEB Public Service Award.
 Garrison will retire from FASEB on June 29 after 25 years of distinguished service.

 The FASEB Public Service Award recognizes individuals who have made significant contributions to biological and medical research through their work in government, public affairs, journalism, science policy, or related fields.
-Previous recipients include National Institutes of Health (NIH) Directors Dr. Francis Collins and Dr. James A. Shannon; former Deputy Directors Dr. Ruth L. Kirschstein and Dr. Raynard S. Kington; Senators Arlen Specter and Tom Harkin; and Representatives John Porter, David Obey, and Michael Castle.
+Previous recipients include National Institutes of Health (NIH) Directors Dr. James A. Shannon and Dr. Francis Collins; former Deputy Directors Dr. Ruth L. Kirschstein and Dr. Raynard S. Kington; Senators Roy Blunt, Arlen Specter, and Tom Harkin; and Representatives Tom Cole, John Porter, David Obey, and Michael Castle.

-“The entire biological science research community has benefited from Howard’s wisdom and experience,” concluded Baldwin in his remarks to reception guests.
+“The entire biological science research community has benefited from Howard’s wisdom and experience,” concluded Baldwin in his remarks to the reception’s guests.